fbpx

 Conclusion

-The crazy thing about this series coming out now, in our post October 7th world, is that inter-dating and intermarriage anecdotally seems to be down for the first time in decades, because Jews are reporting that many non-Jews they meet on dating sites are refusing to be romantic with “zionists.”
-The uptick of hate against the lone Jewish state and those Jews who support it is turning even a sizable number of secular Jews to be the most insular they’ve been their entire lives.
-With the recently released FBI 2023 Hate Crimes report naming Jews as the most attacked minority group in the US, despite only being 2% of the population, opportunities for Jews to be humanized and not caricatured are more important that ever.
+The crazy thing about this series coming out now, in our post October 7th world, is that interdating and intermarriage anecdotally seems to be down for the first time in decades, because Jews are reporting that many non-Jews they meet on dating sites are refusing to be romantic with “zionists.”
+The uptick of hate against the lone Jewish state and those Jews who support it is turning a sizable number of secular Jews to be the most insular they’ve been their entire lives.
+With the recently released FBI 2023 Hate Crimes report naming Jews as the most attacked minority group in the US, despite only being 2% of the population, opportunities for Jews to be humanized and not caricatured are more important than ever.
 Jews and non-Jews alike seeing Jews taking pride in their heritage, without being nasty to those with different backgrounds, is essential.

 As we continue to deepen our relationships with our studio contacts, we are here to see the good and celebrate it, but also need to be honest about where we need to go.
 Narrative story change work for other groups took decades.
-We’re only a couple years in to our advocacy.
+We’re only a couple years into our advocacy.
 We are optimistic about where we can go from here and look forward to our trainings and fact sheet making a meaningful impact on Hollywood.

 If you found this content meaningful and want to help further our mission through our Keter, Makom, and Tikun branches, please consider becoming a Change Maker today.